 I graduated in 2013 with my Master of Education in Counselor Education from Augusta University.
-I am a Licensed Associate Professional Counselor and National Certified Counselor with nearly 15 years of experience assisting children and their families.
+I am a Licensed Professional Counselor and National Certified Counselor with nearly 15 years of experience assisting children and their families.
+I am also a Certified Clinical Trauma Professional.
 I specialize in working with children and adolescents affected by an Autism Spectrum Disorder (ASD), Attention-Deficit Hyperactivity Disorder (ADHD), learning difficulties, divorce, and trauma.
 Additionally, I have experience working with adults living with serious mental illness, chronic medical conditions, and trauma.

 I like to think of myself as a person-centered cognitive therapist.
 Through my training and experience, I have adopted the belief that the brain, which I believe is the seat of mental illness, is an experience-dependent organ.
 What I mean by experience-dependent is that how the brain develops and changes over a person’s lifespan is dependent on that person’s internal and external experiences.
 Some experiences promote healthy brain development, while other experiences lead to a disruption in one’s mental and emotional health.

 Therapy is intended to enhance one’s overall well being; but in order for therapy to be successful, there must first be a solid foundation established.
 That foundation, in my opinion, is a strong therapeutic relationship.
 Once that relationship is in place, then I am able to expose clients to experiences that will lead to better mental health.
 Experiences a client may encounter in therapy include:

 - Ways to support good brain health

 - Increasing feeling vocabulary

 - Guided imagery

 - Relationship development (for parents and caregivers)